-Valuation of Inventory

-Inventory primarily consists of iodine and iodine derivatives.
-Inventory should be held at the lower of cost and net realisable value.
+Valuation of Inventory Our audit work included, but was not restricted Inventory primarily consists of iodine and to: iodine derivatives.
+Inventory should be held at We engaged component auditors to the lower of cost and net realisable value. attend a stocktake at two of the and